OshotOkill/babel-preset-react-plus/README.md

 into one preset which also includes the basic `babel-preset-react` so that we no longer need to download them separately and enable these propersals by downloading corresponding **syntax-parsing plugins** manually.
-Except this you can also download `babel-preset-stage-*` together with those syntax-parsing plugins but it is unconvenient and include some other transform modules you'll probably never use.
+Except this you can also download `babel-preset-stage-*` together with those syntax-parsing plugins but it is unconvenient and includes some other transform modules you'll probably never use.

 ## Internal presets and plugins